dalibo/ldap2pg/docs/acl.md

 `ALTER DEFAULT PRIVILEGES` allows users to create objects in schemas without worrying about granting privileges.
-This way, schema migration and grant are distincts.
+This way, schema migration and grant are distinct.
 A good practice is to use a group to reference object owners.
 The following diagram shows the relations between the different `GRANT`.
-What's important to understand is that `ALTER DEFAULT PRIVILEGES` are **not** inherited. `ldap2pg` must known who are the owners to configuret their default privileges.
+What's important to understand is that `ALTER DEFAULT PRIVILEGES` are **not** inherited. `ldap2pg` must known who are the owners to configure their default privileges.

 ![Owners and readers group](img/owners-readers-adp.svg)